 Opened in 1980 and dependent on the Principality, the museum occupies two historic buildings: the sumptuous Velarde Palace, one of the most important in Asturias, was built in 1767 by the great Asturian architect Manuel Reguera González for D. Pedro Velarde Calderón and Prada, city councilor, and the Palace-House built in 1860 by D. Fernando de Oviedo-Portal.

 Large-format works corresponding to Asturian and Spanish painters of the late nineteenth and first half of the twentieth century appear in the palace's courtyard.
-The large canvas «After a strike" by the Asturian José Uría, an important work with a social theme, is striking.
+The large canvas «After a strike" by the Spaniard José Uría, an important work with a social theme, is striking.
 One of the rooms annexed to the patio is dedicated monographically to the Asturian painter José Ramón Zaragoza.
-There you can admire the enormous triptych "Myth of Prometheus", attached to the post-impressionist currents.
+There you can admire the huge triptych "Myth of Prometheus", attached to the post-impressionist currents.

 In this lower room there is also the temporary exhibition hall of the museum and the rest room, intended for visitors.
 Through this you can access the garden, open space where a small set of contemporary sculptures are exhibited.